Leeody/leeody.github.io/_pages/about.md

 Hiiiiiii!
 Welcome to my page! :D

 I'm a sophomore student from [School of Economics and Management](https://www.sem.tsinghua.edu.cn/), [Tsinghua University](https://www.tsinghua.edu.cn/index.htm).
 My major is [Xuetang Class of Economics](https://ug.sem.tsinghua.edu.cn/bkjbkxm/jjxxtb.htm), which is aimed at training best economists.
 Fortunately, I get instructed by the most famous economist, [Pro.
 Yinyi Qian](https://www.sem.tsinghua.edu.cn/info/1206/31907.htm), and I do want to do some excellent works in economy.
 Besides that, I also have great interests in Maths, Physics, Politics and Chinese Literature.
 Now I am also studying a minor degree of Physics in Tsinghua.
 Learning physics is really attractive to me!
-I like reading and writing too, and you can view my works in this pages.
+I like reading and writing too, and you can view my works in this website.

-I am very fortunate to be advised by [Prof. XXX](https://www.XXX.com/) of XXX Lab from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.
-I was advised by [Prof. XX](https://XXX.pku.edu.cn/) from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.

 You can find my CV here: [My Curriculum Vitae](<../assets/CV Yexuan Li.pdf>).